 A poor user experience could prevent your online business from maximizing its full potential in organic search result pages, which would then reduce your conversions.

 A bad user experience can have a long-term impact on your digital reach.
 Should you decide to acquire users via paid search ads your user experience isn't great, it might cause Google to lower your quality score, which would increase the cost per click (CPC) for your ads.

 Not sure what that is?
-Here is the definition.
+Here is the definition of bounce rate.

-If you are using Google analytics to track your site, and I highly suggest you use something, you can see your bounce rate from your site's “Audience Overview”.
+If you are using Google Analytics to track your site, and I highly suggest you do, you can see your bounce rate from your site's “Audience Overview”.

 Bounce Rate = Total Number of Visits Viewing One Page / Total Number of Visits to that Page

 A higher than average bounce rate means your users are finding your site boring or non-engaging.
 This could mean it's time for a website redesign.

 This one is tricky.
 If you have a mobile-friend site with good rankings and have a healthy bounce rate don't mess with your site.
 Even if your site looks outdated, if it serves its purpose and your users like it, leave it alone.
 Your website is for your ideal customer first!
 But if your site isn't doing well in the first three areas and looks outdated, a website redesign could just be the fix you need.

 On the other hand, if you are looking to expand your business and reach new prospective customers you may want to include a custom website design as part of your new marketing goals.
 In this case, you will want to make sure your redesign strategy and content strategy align.